ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 For the given problems, let's compare sorting with hashing:
 1. *Searching*: Hash tables are great here as they allow searching in constant expected time, instead of `O(logn)` with binary search.
 2. *Closest pair*: Hash tables can't help as normal hash functions scatter keys around the table.
 3. *Element uniqueness*: Hashing is even faster than sorting.
 Build the hash using chaining, then check for duplicates within a given hash's bucket.
-No duplicates in the bucker => no duplicates at all.
+No duplicates in the bucket => no duplicates at all.
 4. *Finding the mode*: This isn't great; it's linear expected-time.
 We have to search each bucket and count elements within it.
 6. *Finding the median*: Hashing is no good here.
 The median might be in any bucket, so we have to do it manually.